xnaas/webserver/README.md

-# caddy, cloudflared, and fail2ban
+# caddy/cloudflared
-These are some files related to my setup for caddy, cloudflared, and fail2ban.
+These are some files related to my setup for caddy and cloudflared.

 Additional details: